MicrosoftDocs/cpp-docs/docs/parallel/openmp/1-4-compliance.md

  The OpenMP C and C++ API is an extension to the base language that is supported by an implementation.
 If the base language does not support a language construct or extension that appears in this document, the OpenMP implementation is not required to support it.

  All standard C and C++ library functions and built-in functions (that is, functions of which the compiler has specific knowledge) must be thread-safe.
-Unsynchronized use of thread–safe functions by different threads inside a parallel region does not produce undefined behavior.
+Unsynchronized use of thread-safe functions by different threads inside a parallel region does not produce undefined behavior.
 However, the behavior might not be the same as in a serial region.
 (A random number generation function is an example.)

  The OpenMP C/C++ API specifies that certain behavior is *implementation-defined.* A conforming OpenMP implementation is required to define and document its behavior in these cases.
 See [Appendix E](../../parallel/openmp/e-implementation-defined-behaviors-in-openmp-c-cpp.md), page 97, for a list of implementation-defined behaviors.